 There are many root causes of chronic physical pain.
-However some of the common myths about chronic pain can be confusing.
+However some of the common myths of chronic pain can be confusing.
 To deal with pain management effectively, you need to untangle these myths and to get the truth, then find the root of your chronic pain and address it.

 A Scan will Determine the Cause of My Pain